matteoceschia/SensitivityModule_backscattering/README.md

 ## Output tuple structure - Multi-track topology info

 **reco.angle_between_tracks** : For 2-electron events: Angle between the initial momentum vectors of the two tracks.
 Does not require them to share a vertex (maybe it should).
-For 1-electron-n-gamma events, angle between the electron track and the highest-energy gamma “track”, if we assume that the gamma travels from the foil-most electron vertex to the centre of the calorimeter that it hits first.
+Similar for 1e-1 alpha.
+For 1-electron-n-gamma events, this is not implemented.
+If we were to implement, I would recommend calculating it only if there is one and only one gamma associated to the electron vertex (requires gamma tracking).
+The calculation will be rough as it will assume that the gamma impacts the centre of the optical module - the best we can do, as we have no tracking for gammas, is to assume a straight line from the electron vertex to the centre of the first activated calorimeter.
+It's possible to estimate an uncertainty based on the geometry, if one felt so inclined (similar to Hichem's work).

 **reco.same_side_of_foil** : If 2 tracks: True if both tracks are on the same side of the foil, false if not